wowa-q/dj-todo/doc/django/app.md

 # Create your views here.
 def  index(request):
 	return  render(request, 'l4app/index.html')

+def  readModel(request):
+	template = 'l4app/index.html'
+	mod = MyModel("myName", "other Par")
+	# disctionary, which is provided for rendering and can be used in template
+	data = {
+		'mymod': mod
+	}
+	return  render(request, template, data)
 ```

 > Often regular expression is useful.
 [Here the regular expression can be tested](https://regex101.com/)